 Patient trust is a core component in the healthcare industry, where data breaches destroy relationships and threaten an organization's future.
-Healthcare organizations that fall victim to data breaches generally suffer irreparable harm to their reputation.
-A recent study reveals that potential users of health information technology are much more concerned with IT-related security and privacy.
-Meeting HIPAA compliance requirements strengthen patient trust by enhancing transparency, privacy, and security of healthcare information systems.
+Meeting HIPAA compliance requirements strengthens patient trust by enhancing transparency, privacy, and security of healthcare information systems.

-A core and mandatory component of HIPAA compliance is a Risk Assessment or Risk Analysis.
-Understanding the unique security threats and vulnerabilities present in an organization encourages the application of the HIPAA Security Rule to protect PHI.
-For many small and medium sized organizations, the risk assessment exercise is an eye-opener, one that can lead to the implementation of necessary security measures and operational practices.
-In addition, organizations find that by applying a risk based approach to vendor selection, they can ensure that all parties subject to HIPAA are in compliance.
+A core component of HIPAA compliance is a Risk Assessment or Risk Analysis.
+For many small- and medium-sized organizations, the risk assessment exercise is an eye-opener, one that can lead to the implementation of necessary security measures and operational practices.

 Becoming HIPAA compliant is not just a checklist activity.
 Rather, the entire organization is called upon to embrace security and privacy best practices.
 This is accomplished through ongoing training, periodic HIPAA self-audits, clear policies and procedures, and collaboration.

 Failing to comply with HIPAA requirements can result in violations and considerable fines.
 A proactive approach to HIPAA compliance can minimize potential findings as well as reduce unanticipated costs.